frc971/971-Robot-Code/README.md

     You will then need to manually copy the resulting file over to the robot.

 ## Code reviews
-We want all code to at least have a second person look it over before it gets merged into the `master` branch.
+We want all code to at least have a second person look it over before it gets merged into the `main` branch.
 Gerrit has [extensive documentation on starting reviews](https://software.frc971.org/gerrit/Documentation/user-upload.html).
 There is also a good [intro User Guide](https://software.frc971.org/gerrit/Documentation/intro-user.html) and an [intro to working with Gerrit](https://gerrit-review.googlesource.com/Documentation/intro-gerrit-walkthrough.html) and [Gerrit workflows](https://docs.google.com/presentation/d/1C73UgQdzZDw0gzpaEqIC6SPujZJhqamyqO1XOHjH-uk)

-TL;DR: Make and commit your changes, do `git push origin HEAD:refs/for/master`, and then click on the provided link to add reviewers.
+TL;DR: Make and commit your changes, do `git push origin HEAD:refs/for/main`, and then click on the provided link to add reviewers.
 If you just upload a change without adding any reviewers, it might sit around for a long time before anybody else notices it.

 [git-review](http://manpages.debian.org/cgi-bin/man.cgi?query=git-review) can make the upload process simpler.